The Best Places to Visit in Slovenia | The Most Beautiful Must See Attractions of Slovenia

 Lake Bled is a lake in the Julian Alps of the Upper Carniolan area of northwestern Slovenia, adjoining the town of Bled.
 Thousands of years back, a tectonic basin was situated at the location of today's lake, which was later carved by the Bohinj glacier.
 The glacier found a massive rock as an obstacle that it chafed and carved for so long that just the island we now know remained.
 The ice melted, filling the basin with water, developing a 2.12 km long and approximately 1.30 km wide Lake Bled.
 Its maximum depth rises to 30.6 m, making it perfect for a diving expedition.

 A 6 km long path around the lake is simply enough time for easy leisure (strolls or bike trips).
 This path along the Castle Hill with magnificent views is also fantastic for sightseeing.
 Take a rest among the benches and delight in the view on the lake with the island at the center and the Karavanke Mountains in the distance, and observe the swans and ducks swimming.
 Rowing is a popular sports activity in this area as Bled can pride itself on a long custom of the rowing sport and hosting worldwide rowing competitors.
-Throughout the summertime, visitors can cool off in the lake, enjoy on the Castle beach, or just take a trip on the standard Pletna Boats to the Church island, which each year brings in a plethora of travelers.
-In exceptionally low winter temperature levels, the surface area of the lake freezes, which welcomes ice skaters.
+Throughout the summertime, visitors can cool off in the lake, enjoy on the Castle beach, or just take a trip on the standard Pletna Boats to the Church Island, which each year brings in a plethora of travelers.
+In exceptionally low winter temperature levels, the surface of the lake freezes, which welcomes ice skaters.

 The town of Bled and the Christmas Celebrations